rustbuilderz/spark-edk2/ReadMe.md

 # spark-edk2

 **spark-edk2** is a custom bootloader built on top of [EDK II (TianoCore)](https://github.com/tianocore/edk2), offering a modular and extensible platform for modern UEFI development.
-This project may include Rust-based enhancements and is designed to be simple to build and extend.
+Designed to be simple to build and extend.

 ---